DCC-Lab/Documentation/HOWTO/HOWTO-PythonVirtualEnvironment(venv).md

 # HOWTO - Python Virtual Environment (venv)

-In this tutorial, you will learn
+In this tutorial, you will learn:

 1. What is a virtual environment (venv)
 2. How to use a venv for python